Syngenta: Products and services

 Syngenta has eight primary product lines which it develops, markets and sells worldwide;

 Its five product lines for pesticides are selective herbicides, non-selective herbicides, fungicides, insecticides and seed care.

 Three product lines for seed products include corn and soya, other field crops and vegetables.
 In 2014, sales from crop protection products accounted for US $11.381 billion, i.e. 75% of total sales.
 Field crop seeds include both hybrid seeds and genetically engineered seeds, some of which enter the food chain and become part of genetically modified food.
 According to Syngenta, in the US their "proprietary triple stack corn seeds expanded to represent around 25 percent of units sold."
 In 2010, the US EPA approved insecticidal trait stacks including Syngenta's AGRISURE VIPTERA™ gene, which offers resistance to certain corn pests.
 Syngenta cross-licenses its proprietary genes with Dow AgroSciences and thus is able to include Dow's Herculex I and Herculex RW insect resistance traits in its seeds.
 It sells a VMAX soybean that is resistant to glyphosate herbicide.
+In 2021 the company partnered with Hong Kong-based Insilico Medicine to develop "sustainable weedkillers" by using AI deep-learning tools.

 Syngenta brands include Actara (Thiamethoxam), Agrisure (corn with Viptera trait), Alto (Cyproconazole), Amistar (azoxystrobin), Avicta, Axial, Bicep II, Bravo, Callisto, Celest, Cruiser (TMX, Thiamethoxam), Dividend, Dual, Durivo, Elatus, Fusilade, Force, Golden Harvest, Gramoxone, Karate, Northrup-King (NK), Proclaim, Revus, Ridomil, Rogers, Score, Seguris, S&G, Tilt, Topik, Touchdown, Vertimec and Vibrance.

 In 2007, Queensland University in Australia contracted with Syngenta to research different inputs for biofuels as a renewable energy source.

 Former products

 Syngenta's predecessor, Ciba-Geigy, introduced the insecticide Galecron chlordimeform in 1966, and it was removed from the market in 1988.
-In 1976, Ciba-Geigy told regulatory authorities that it was temporarily withdrawing chlordimeform because ongoing long-term toxicology studies - particularly studies to determine if long-term exposure could cause cancer - showed that it was causing cancer and that it has already started to monitor its workers' exposure and had found chlordimeform and its metabolites in the urine of its workers.
+In 1976, Ciba-Geigy told regulatory authorities that it was temporarily withdrawing chlordimeform because ongoing long-term toxicology studies—particularly studies to determine if long-term exposure could cause cancer—showed that it was causing cancer and that it has already started to monitor its workers' exposure and had found chlordimeform and its metabolites in the urine of its workers.

 Ciba-Geigy then applied for and was granted, permission to market Galecron at lower doses for use only on cotton.
 However, as further long-term monitoring data was obtained, regulators banned chlordimeform in 1988.
 In 1995, class action in the US, Ciba-Geigy agreed to cover costs for employee health monitoring and treatment.
 In 2005, Syngenta reported that employee health monitoring was continuing at the company's Monthey, Switzerland site.